If you are wondering if Maga-tiles are a Montessori material, you've come to the right place.

-Last Spring, while I was in the low-energy end stages of pregnancy with our third child, we enrolled our daughter (3 at the time.) in a lovely Montessori Primary program.
+Last Spring, while I was in the low-energy end stages of pregnancy with our third child, we enrolled our daughter (3 at the time) in a lovely Montessori Primary program.

 As I sat and watched all the children engrossed in their work, one young boy caught my attention.

 The reason he caught my eye is because the material he was working with didn't look very Montessori.

 It was plastic and didn't, at a glance, appear to serve any educational or Practical Life purpose.